lzim/teampsd/resources/github_guide/pull_requests.md

 **Summary: We all need to *begin* and *end* all of our working sessions on our own branches by using pull requests.
 Pull requests are the way to stay consistently current 💯with everyone's work, as reflected by the master branch.
 This helps us review, edit, format and collaborate in real-time with parallel workflows to avoid rework.**

+# mtl.how/teampsd vs. mtl.how Pull Request workflow
+- TeamPSD respository is for our **"works in progress"** while the mtl.how repository has the **"best versions"** of our materials.
+- The two repositories cannot automatically "update" each other.
+Meaning, if anything is changed in one repository, it has to manually be updated in the other repository.

+by Copying & Pasting the changes to the appropriate file and updating the file using a pull request (as outlined above).